MatrixAI/Polykey-Docs/Keys.md

 The certificate information is then trusted.
 The common name is not useful here, as the claim on the public key is self-evident.
 But other attribute information here can be trusted, for example all the cryptolink information.

+The default certificate generates only has common name information which points back to its public key, therefore its claim is self-evident.

+Only when the certificate gains extra attributes, is that useful as a time-limited trusted information.

 ## Cryptographic Primitives

 All cryptographic primitives (including CSPRNG) are implemented with `node-forge`.